Dan J. Harkey

 Welcome to DanHarkey.com

-With over 50 years of experience, Dan J. Harkey has helped thousands navigate the complexities of real estate finance, private money lending, and personal development.
+With over 50 years of experience, Dan J. Harkey has helped thousands navigate the complexities of real estate finance, and personal development.
 Whether you’re an investor, entrepreneur, or seeking financial wisdom, Dan provides actionable insights to help you succeed.

 Giving back to the real estate community and helping others is a proven method of developing lasting and sustaining relationships and friendships.